Power Transistor- All You Need to Know

 The following are the different transistors that are commonplace in power control circuits:

-Bipolar junction transistor (BJTs)
+Bipolar junction transistors (BJTs)

 This type of transistor has holes and electrons as charge carriers.
-Thus, we can regard it as having two polarities; hence the name- bipolar transistors.
-It’s useful as a switch and amplifier, making it an important current control device.
+Thus, we can regard it as having two polarities, hence the name- bipolar transistors.

 Characteristics of the power BJT include: